Studio ARTS classes

 - Critical theory

 Our photography classes let you explore the craft and expressive nature of photography.
-You can perfect the technical aspects of digital production methods through the digital photography subplan of our Digital Media Associate in Science degree.
-Our photographic facilities include a professional shooting studio, color processing area, 20-station digital studio, medium to large format industry-standard printers and private labs for students.
+You can perfect the technical aspects of digital production methods through the digital photography certificate or AA transfer plan.
+Our photographic facilities include a professional shooting studio, analog darkrooms, 20-station digital studio, medium to large format industry-standard printers and private labs for students.

 You will work on developing imagery and concepts and how they fit within a specific medium.
 You’ll learn about numerous printmakers and techniques, while working to develop concepts in your own work.